Jeremy Lin: Golden State Warriors (2010–2011)

 Lin was appreciative of the support he received from fans, especially from the Asian-American community, but he preferred to concentrate on his play.
-Lin received little playing time during the season because two dominant ball-handling guards, Stephen Curry and Monta Ellis, starred for the Warriors.
 Lin started the regular season on the Warriors' inactive list, but made his NBA debut the next game during the Warriors' Asian Heritage Night.
 He received a standing ovation when he entered the game in the final minutes.
 In the next game against the Los Angeles Lakers, Lin scored his first NBA basket, had three assists, and recorded four steals.
 He played 11 of his 16 minutes in the third quarter and committed five fouls but played a role in a 12–1 run by the Warriors in a 107–83 loss to the defending NBA champions.
 At Toronto on November 8, the Raptors held Asian Heritage Night to coincide with Lin's visit with the Warriors.
 Over 20 members of Toronto's Chinese media covered the game.

-Three times during the season, Lin was assigned to the Warriors' D-League affiliate, the Reno Bighorns.
-Each time, he was later recalled by the Warriors.
+Lin received little playing time during the season behind Stephen Curry and Monta Ellis, two dominant ball-handling guards.
+Three times, he was assigned to the Warriors' NBA Development League (D-League) affiliate, the Reno Bighorns, then later recalled by the Warriors.
 He competed in the NBA D-League Showcase and was named to the All-NBA D-League Showcase First Team on January 14, 2011.
 In 20 games, he averaged 18 points, 5.8 rebounds and 4.4 assists with Reno.

 The Warriors saw Lin as a potential backup for Curry.
-Lacob said the team received more than one trade offer for Lin while he was in the D-League, adding: "He's a minimum, inexpensive asset.
+Lacob said the team received more than one trade offer for Lin while he was in the D-League: "He's a minimum, inexpensive asset.
 You need to look at him as a developing asset.
 Is he going to be a superstar?
 No." He finished his rookie NBA season averaging 2.6 points on 38.9 percent shooting in 29 games.